grandelli/docker-tensorflow-tfx-airflow-stack/README.md

 ```
 **Heads-up**: Jupyter is a local notebook, which is typically accessible through local host at http://localhost:8888.
 Since in our case we are running on a remote server, we need to establish an SSH tunnel to access it.
 Not going into details on how to establish an SSH tunnel here.

-Once started up everything, and created SSH tunneling, you can access Jupyter notebook at http://localhost:8888/
+Once started up everything, and created SSH tunneling, you can access Jupyter notebook at http://localhost:8888/ (enter the Jupyter Token statically configured).

 ### TensorFlow Serving (TFX)
 TensorFlow Serving (**tf-serving**) is the container devoted to deploy and run ML trained models.